 Element Assessment Observations and Recommendations General System Comments There are no signs of breakout or backup.
 The sintended.
-The existing system is nominally compliant with A treatment system renewal will need to be design will need to be filed with the health authcompleted by a professional engineer, per the E the flow is in excess of 9100 L/day. h current-day standards. signed by an authorized person, and the ority.
-The design will need to be
+The existing system is nominally compliant with A treatment system renewal will need to be design will need to be filed with the health authors completed by a professional engineer, per the E the flow is in excess of 9100 L/day. system appears to be performing as n current-day standards. signed by an authorized person, and the ority.
+The design will need to be BC SSR, due to the 9100 per the BC SSR, as

-Aurora PROFESSIONAL GROUPInc.
 Onsite Wastewater Treatment and Dispersal System Assessment - Merrill Wastewater Treatment Facility Project: 2021.02 Form No.: APG-40-FRM-009 Doc No.: 2021.02-16-STY-002 Revision: R.0